Performance of locateFiles

 prod_mrcccaf_FA14-12-29_nd_genie_nonswap_downsampled I get these times for different chunk sizes:

 200 5m42 100 3m23 75 2m43 50 2m25 25 3m01 12 8m35

 So it looks like the sweet spot is around 50 files/query.
 The numbers are noisy though.
 I got 3m01 and 3m34 when retesting with 50 later.

-#3 Updated by Robert Illingworth over 4 years ago
+#3 Updated by Robert Illingworth almost 5 years ago

 This is probably at least partially due to memory overhead in the SQLAlchemy ORM layer.
 The upcoming new version of SQLAlchemy is supposed to reduce the overhead, so it may improve this.
 It would be possible to rewrite this to skip the ORM and use the DB query results more directly, but this would be quite a lot of work (and although I would expect it to improve the linearity, I'm more doubtful there would be a significant improvement over using the current implementation with the optimum chunk size).

-#4 Updated by Christopher Backhouse over 4 years ago
+#4 Updated by Christopher Backhouse almost 5 years ago

 Round trip time to the server makes a big difference to what the optimum chunk size is.
 I just looked up 15086 files (in chunks of 50) in 30s from Fermilab, while the same thing took 5 minutes from Caltech.